 Have served as FTL on at least three field tasks;

-Meet the technical standards set below, as determined by the Group Training Officer selected by the ASRC Board of Directors;
+Meet the technical standards set below, as determined by the Group Training Officer.

-Be proposed for Incident Staff qualification by a Group Training Officer at an ASRC Board of Director's business meeting and receive a simple majority of the vote.

-Complete ICS-300, Intermediate Incident Command System;
+Complete ICS-300, Intermediate Incident Command System (24 hours);

 Complete a minimum total of 64 hours of classroom training in Search and Rescue management.
-Classes which may be used to satisfy this requirement include, but are not limited to:
+Classes which may be used to satisfy this requirement include, but are not limited to (course hours for ICS-300 may be utilized to meet the 64 hour requirement):

-ICS-300 (24 hours);

 Managing Search Operations (40 hours);

 Managing the Search Function (40 hours);